-Blue Energy has several leases that are accounted for as Right of Use Assets.
+Blue Energy has leases that are accounted for as Right of Use Assets.
 The lease liability represents the outstanding repayments on these leases.
+Lease liabilities are disclosed separately on the Statement of Financial Position.

 Trade and other receivables accounting policy